-GOAL SETTING

-Category:

-Restate the SMART Goal:
+[Type Category Here] SMART Goal: [type goal here]

-Based on the criteria in the Goal Achievement Scoring Rubric, please provide the rating (Existing, Developing, Contributing, or Excelling) you believe you earned in each section: A. Goal Setting: B. Goal Completion: C. Collaboration: D. Adaptability: E. Demonstrated Learning:

-GOAL COMPLETION
+In the following spaces, multiple prompts are given to help you reflect on your experience while pursuing this goal.
+Please write a minimum of 3-5 sentences per area.
+Refer to the rubric in the Chapter Evaluation Packet for additional guidance on what we are looking for in your responses.

+Goal Completion

-Please provide a summary timeline of what you and the chapter did to achieve this goal and what the outcome was including appropriate data for the metrics for success that were originally listed in the goal.
-If you did not meet the metrics set for the goal, please provide a brief description of why you were unable to.
+Please provide a summary of the process that you and the chapter undertook to achieve this goal and what the outcome was including any appropriate data for the metrics for success that were originally listed.
+If you did not meet the original goal, please provide a description of why you were unable to and what you might have done differently.

-COLLABORATION
+Collaboration

 Please describe how you engaged members and/or other people or groups outside of your chapter in the work to complete this goal.
+What value did working with other people bring to this goal?
 If you did not engage other people, please explain why.

-What value do you believe engaging other people brought to your efforts to complete the goal?
+Adaptability

-What challenges did you face when trying to engage other people in the work to complete this goal and how did you overcome those challenges?
-ADAPTABILITY What other challenges did you face in your work to complete this goal and how did you overcome them?
-What do you think went well in the efforts to achieve this goal?
-What, if any, changes did you make to your original plan for achieving this goal and how did you navigate those changes with your chapter and other constituents?
-DEMONSTRATED LEARNING What did you and other members learn as a result of the work done to achieve this goal?
-What long-term impact do you believe the work done to achieve this goal will have on the chapter?
+What challenges did you face in your work to complete this goal, and how did you overcome them?
+If any changes were made to your original plan over time, please explain how you navigated those changes with your chapter and anyone else you collaborated with.

+Demonstrated Learning

-What skills do you believe you personally strengthened through the work you did to achieve this goal?
-How do you think you can apply these skills to other activities you're involved in now or in your life after college?
-How will what you learned be passed along to future chapter leaders?
+What did you and other members learn because of this goal?
+What long-term impact do you believe this goal will have on the organization?
+What impact has this had on your own personal development and how do you think the skills you developed will impact you in other activities you're involved in or in your career after Shippensburg?
+How will you pass along this learning to future chapter leaders?

-Chapter Evaluation Timeline
+Chapter Evaluation Requirements Timeline